scf4/lyricist/README.md

 npm install lyricist --save
 ```

-## Node <= 6
+## Node 6
-Older versions of node don't support async/await and will need to use the transpiled version (lyricist/node6), along with promises:
+Node 6 doesn't support async/await and will need to use the transpiled version (lyricist/node6), along with promises:
 ```js
 const Lyricist = require('lyricist/node6');
 ```

+> Note: Older versions of Node aren't currently supported.
+Open an issue if you'd like to see support for them

 ## API Key
 Get an access token at https://genius.com/api-clients.